 When someone asks whether a VPN can be tracked, it is necessary first to understand what exactly is meant by “tracking.”
-By definition, “tracking” means following marks or traces that indicate the moves and whereabouts of someone or something.
-The same logic applies to the online universe.
+By definition, tracking means following marks or traces that indicate the moves and whereabouts of someone or something.
+The same logic applies to the online universe, where the concept is referred to as Web tracking.

 In the case of VPNs, there are two ways of understanding this question.
 Consequently, there are also two types of answers.